Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-Discussing the activity while engaging in putting it together, completing the tasks and reflecting on what happened are all amazing to help your child.
-These conversations enable your child to develop a full understanding on what they were involved with and can act as a great vocabulary building exercise.
+Discussing the activity while engaging in putting it together, completing the tasks, and reflecting on what happened are all amazing to help your child.
+These conversations enable your child to develop a full understanding of what they were involved with and can act as a great vocabulary-building exercise.

 - What do you think we could make with these materials